Expat Exchange

 When we asked people what advice they would give someone preparing to move to Consejo, they said:

 "Expats considering retirement in Consejo should be aware that the official language is English, making it easier for those from English-speaking countries to settle in.
 The cost of living is relatively low compared to many Western countries, but it's important to budget for unexpected expenses.
 Belize has a Qualified Retired Persons (QRP) program that offers incentives like tax breaks to retirees, but it requires a minimum monthly income from a pension or annuity.
 Healthcare in Belize is generally of a good standard, but serious medical conditions may require evacuation to a country with more advanced medical facilities.
 Expats should therefore consider comprehensive health insurance that includes medical evacuation coverage.
 The climate in Consejo is tropical, with hot and humid conditions year-round, and a rainy season from June to November.
 Expats should be prepared for this, and for the possibility of hurricanes during the rainy season.
 Consejo is a small village, so while it offers a peaceful lifestyle, it may not provide all the amenities and entertainment options that a city would.
 However, it is close to Chetumal, a larger city in Mexico, which can be reached by road or sea.
 Belizean cuisine is a mix of Caribbean, Mexican, and Maya influences, and while it's delicious, it may take some getting used to.
 Finally, while Belize is generally safe, it has a higher crime rate than many Western countries.
-Expats should take standard precautions to protect their personal safety and property," remarked one expat living in Consejo, Belize.
+Expats should take standard precautions to protect their personal safety and property," commented one expat who made the move to Consejo.

 What do I need to know before moving to Consejo?